jenaye/WhoGnaWin/README.md

-Todo : add player vs player search bar, mb add point for player ? to make ranked table
+Todo : add player vs player search bar,
+       mb add point for player ? to make ranked table add better search, cuz if we have 2 players with same firstname, we got status 500